Configuring Network Rules

 Customizing the Transport Options for a Rule

-Network Rules are configured globally.
-If a specific site does not have the specified transport, Cato Socket treats such a configuration as if was configured for Automatic.
+Network rules are configured globally.
+If a specific site does not have the specified transport, the Socket treats such a configuration as if it were configured for Automatic.

-If you select explicit transports/NICs, the QoS engine monitors packet loss, jitter and latency. if congestion occurs, packets are dropped.
-If you select automatic transports, the QoS engine monitors congestion in addition to packet loss, jitter and latency.
+If you select explicit transports/NICs, the QoS engine monitors packet loss, jitter, and latency.
+If congestion occurs, packets are dropped.
+Selecting Automatic for transports, then the QoS engine monitors congestion in addition to packet loss, jitter, and latency.

 Alt-WAN isn’t supported for Off-Cloud as a secondary transport.
 You can’t configure a network rule with Alt-WAN as the primary transport that fails over to Off-Cloud.